Creating a business plan for the new year always makes me feel like a fortune teller who forgot her crystal ball at home.

 Setting goals helps us build self-discipline, keeping us accountable to our bigger vision of what we want our blogs and businesses to become.
 Goals keep us motivated as we combat complacency and prioritize our own professional growth.

-Let’s take a deeper look into how we set goals so we can make each year our best, most profitable one yet.
+Let’s take a deeper look into how we set and achieve goals so we can make each year our best, most profitable one yet.

 “If you fail to plan, you plan to fail.”